xcashd

 in get_local_node_data

 function).
 In effect nodes you connect to won't spread your IP to other nodes.
-To sum up, it is not really hiding, it is more like "do not advertise".--seed-node
+To sum up, it is not really hiding, it is more like "do not advertise".

-will use hardcoded seed nodes on the first run, and peers cached on disk on subsequent runs.--add-peer
+will use hardcoded seed nodes on the first run, and peers cached on disk on subsequent runs.

 --add-priority-node